-Rolling Strategic Planning for the Mission and the charity begins in March each year.
+Rolling Strategic Planning for the Mission and the charity begins in August each year.
+The strategic plan is reviewed annually and proposed amendments to plan agreed with MWBI management.
 The resulting five year plan sets objectives for the charity, then lays the foundation for the following year's Annual Plan and Budget for approval by the directors.
-We seek to work with local churches and where possible government and local government agencies, whose views and those of our beneficiaries, in turn influence future planning.
+MWBI operates its programs through registered charities in 6 Eastern European countries where it employs local staff and also works with a number of volunteers, often from local churches, as it delivers its programs among the poorest and most marginalized people in these countries.
 During the year the directors receive a monthly report which includes a comparison of actual results with the budget, as well as regular reports on the charity's activities.